Sticker Bur Control

 PRE-EMERGENTS ARE GENERALLY SAFE TO APPLY UNDER TREES, BUT DO NOT USE UNDER FRUIT OR NUT TREES.
 ALWAYS READ THE LABEL TO SEE WHAT IS SAFE.

-Khaki Weed is a perennial and will require both pre- and post-emergent control.
+Khaki Weed is a perennial weed and will require both pre- and post-emergent control.
 And persistence.
+Lots of persistence.

 To my uneducated eye, these all look the same .
 I desperately wish to rid my yard of these painful burrs.
 May i bring a sample into the nursery for assistance identifying what I have?
 I am assume you sell all the recommended solutions?